Aspie96/blog/content/posts/freedom_of_expression.md

 ## Freedom of expression and the law

 Freedom of opinion and expression is a human right according to the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The UDHR is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders) and countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in their level of freedom of expression.
-People in Western democracies enjoy freedom of speech, of the press and of assembly, but such freedoms are nowhere absolute.
+People in Western democracies enjoy freedom of speech, of the press and of assembly, but these freedoms are nowhere absolute.
 This article focuses on the United States and the European Union.

 Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of free speech.